The Risks you Face Hiring the Low Bid Design/Build Remodel Contractor

 Sheetrock and Drywall – Nails pop and seams begin to show up shortly after the job is finished and then it’s too late.
 One more thing – sheetrock from China can have some very serious health consequences.

 Framing – Walls have to be plumb or they will cause endless problems with the drywall, moldings, casements and other trim work.
-The cabinets and trim work won’t be flush with wall or ceiling.
+The cabinets and trim work won’t be flush with a wall or ceiling.
 The gaps will be almost impossible to fill and it will just look awful.

 Cabinets – As we pointed out above you can spend $10,000 or $50,000 on cabinets for the same kitchen.
 Lots of cabinets look ok from the outside but the inner construction is cheap.
 Doors will warp or won’t close, drawers come apart, tracks and hinges come loose.
-If the measurements are not done correctly, the cabinets will have to be modified on site to make them fit and this can delay your project for weeks.
-This is another area where the low bidder can make up profits with cheap “knock offs”.
+If the measurements are not done correctly, the cabinets will have to be modified on-site to make them fit and this can delay your project for weeks.
+This is another area where the low bidder can make up profits with cheap “knock-offs”.

 Granite or Marble – These are nice upgrades and they should look great.
 But if they aren’t installed properly you can end up with uneven seams.
-Andif the sub decking shifts, the seams will get bigger and filling it in only makes it look worse.
+And if the sub decking shifts, the seams will get bigger and filling it in only makes it look worse.
 This can be a big investment that ends up looking mediocre.

-Plumbing – Cheap plumbing components, especially the ones behind the walls can begin to leak and cause long term damage to floors, walls and ceilings.
+Plumbing – Cheap plumbing components, especially the ones behind the walls can begin to leak and cause long term damage to floors, walls, and ceilings.
 Leaks can create mold issues and mold is very expensive to remediate and can lead to insurability issues.

 HVAC – This is an area that you really need to have a professional design and installation.
-Poor design or the wrong size system will result in a wide range of temperature from room to room.
+Poor design or the wrong size system will result in a wide range of temperatures from room to room.
 This will also increase your utility costs as you constantly have to change the thermostat.
 Utility costs keep going up.
 This is another area where the unscrupulous contractor can cut his costs at your expense.

 Roofing – Most homeowners will never get up on a roof to inspect it.
 The low bidder knows this and will use it to their advantage.
-Ridge vents must be correctly installed to ensure proper air flow, transitions must be flush to prevent leaks, flashing provides necessary protection against the elements and much more.
+Ridge vents must be correctly installed to ensure proper airflow, transitions must be flush to prevent leaks, flashing provides the necessary protection against the elements and much more.
 There are more than 20 inspection points that should be checked on each roof installation to ensure that the manufacturer’s warranty is enforceable.